jeonghonkim/IBM_Data_Engineering/README.md

 database instance in the cloud.
 Through a series of hands-on labs you will practice building and running SQL queries.
 You will also learn how to access databases from Jupyter notebooks using SQL and Python.

-5. Databases and SQL for Data Science with Python - [Completed] The purpose of this course is to introduce relational database concepts and foundational knowledge of the SQL language.
+5. Databases and SQL for Data Science with Python - [Complete] The purpose of this course is to introduce relational database concepts and foundational knowledge of the SQL language.
 It is also intended to get you started with performing SQL access in a data science environment.
 The emphasis in this course is on hands-on and practical learning.
 You will create a database instance in the cloud.